MathEyraud/Dashboard-entreprise/README.md

 - `variables.css` for colors and spacing
 - `components.css` for application tile styles
 - `dock.css` for navigation dock styles
+- `favorites.css` for favorites system styles

 ## 💾 Data and Persistence

-- **User preferences**: Light/dark mode and dock state are saved in localStorage
+- **User preferences**: Light/dark mode, dock state, and favorites are saved in localStorage
 - **No sensitive data**: The application does not store any authentication data or sensitive information
 - **Local data only**: All data remains on your device